 - Lets You Measure Success

-- Provide Insight and Direction to Other Team Members
+- Provides Insight and Direction to Other Team Members

-- Strengthen Your Brand Voice & Master Brand Identity
+- Strengthens Your Brand Voice & Master Brand Identity

-- Identify Gaps in Your Content Marketing Efforts
+- Identifies Gaps in Your Content Marketing Efforts

 1. Lets You Measure Success